AMReX-Astro/Castro/Exec/unit_tests/diffusion_test/README.md

 An analytic convergence test with 2D spherical geometry is done using the initial condition constructed with spherical-bessel function and legendre polynomial, which tests both radial and theta dependence.
+This test runs without AMR because the spherical-bessel function oscillates in temperature, so its hard to have a well-defined refinement criteria.
 Run with:

 ```